An animal's breeding value is

 between the different groups of traits and to place emphasis on those traits

-comprehensive range of EBVs is that it is possible to avoid extremes in particular
+having a comprehensive range of EBVs is that it is possible to avoid extremes

 Calving Ease